-13. To set the H2O span, flow air of known dew point through the calibration tube at about 0.5 to 1.0 LPM.

-To prevent condensation, use a dew point temperature several degrees below the ambient temperature.

-- 14. Click the Manual tab, and note the present value of the H_2O Span value S_w . - Go back to the Span tab and enter the span gas dew point temperature in the Dew point temperature field. - 15.
-Observe the H2O dew point in the dashboard and wait for it to stabilize.

-The Gas Stability flag will turn from a red 'X' to a green flag when it is OK to perform the calibration.
-This may take up to 15 or 20 minutes.

-16. When the reading has stabilized, click Span H2O.

-Click the Manual tab again and note the new H_2O Span value S_w (typically 0.9-1.1).
+- 13 To set the H2O span, flow air of known dew point through the calibration tube at about 0.5 to 1.0 LPM. - To prevent condensation, use a dew point temperature several degrees below the ambient temperature. - 14 Click the Manual tab, and note the present value of the H_2O Span value S_W .
+Go back to the Span tab and enter the span gas dew point temperature in the Dew point temperature field. - 15 Observe the H2O dew point in the dashboard and wait for it to stabilize. - The Gas Stability flag will turn from a red 'X' to a green flag when it is OK to perform the calibration.
+This may take up to 15 or 20 minutes. - 16 When the reading has stabilized, click Span H2O. - Click the Manual tab again and note the new H_2O Span value S_w (typically between 0.8 and 1.2).